saturncloud/flatiron-curriculum/program/dsc-hypothesis-testing-ent/README.md

 ## The Data: Last Words of Death Row Inmates

-On Kaggle thre is a famous data set of *[Last Words of Death Row Inmates](https://www.kaggle.com/datasets/mykhe1097/last-words-of-death-row-inmates)*.
+On Kaggle there is a famous data set of *[Last Words of Death Row Inmates](https://www.kaggle.com/datasets/mykhe1097/last-words-of-death-row-inmates)*.
 While this data set is often used for natural language processing, we'll use the non-text data for statistical inference on one and two means using the t-distribution.

 ### Data Dictionary